 Welcome to the home page of DELTAi (Driving Engineering & Life-science Translational Advances @ Irvine)!
+This initiative is directed by Professor Kyriacos Athanasiou.
 Formerly the Musculoskeletal Bioengineering Laboratory of UC Davis, we joined the Department of Biomedical Engineering at UC Irvine in July 2017 (official announcement postcard).

 UC Irvine is located at the border between Irvine and Newport Beach in South Orange County, and has spectacular views of the Santa Ana Mountains and the beach.

 DELTAi is an interdisciplinary research group, whose objective is to understand the healing processes of cartilage, and augment those processes via sound application of tissue engineering principles.
 Despite the tremendous advances brought on by biology in the late 20th and early 21st centuries, cartilage regeneration remains a serious challenge.
 The tissues we study –articular cartilage, the knee meniscus, and the temporomandibular joint (TMJ) disc– exhibit little to no intrinsic ability to self-repair.
 In addition, they have very demanding biomechanical functions.

 Note to Prospective Graduate Students: If you contact us to pursue graduate studies in our group at UCI, please note that first you must apply and be admitted in the BME graduate program at UCI before your application or qualifications can be evaluated by DELTAi.
 Unfortunately, we will not be able to respond to email inquiries from students who are not already accepted by UCI.